grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 }
 ```

-Note that for simplicity, I made the `DateWithZone` type to consist *only* of zone id, which of course in reality does not make any sense.
+Note that for simplicity, I made the `DateWithZone` type consist *only* of zone id, which of course in reality does not make any sense.
 I am doing this only because I want this example to be stripped to the bone.
-Anyway, the `ZoneId` type is defined as follows:
+This is also why, for the sake of this example, `ZoneId` type is defined simply as:

 ```csharp
 public class ZoneId